 - Berz K, McCambridge T. Amenorrhea in the female athlete: What to do and when to worry.
 Pediatr Ann 2016;45:e97-102.
 [Crossref] [PubMed]

 - Stafford DEJ.
 Altered hypothalamic-pituitary-ovarian axis function in young female athletes.
 Treat Endocrinol 2005;4:147-54.
 [Crossref] [PubMed]

 - Ackerman KE, Slusarz K, Guereca G, et al. Higher ghrelin and lower leptin secretion are associated with lower LH secretion in young amenorrheic athletes compared with eumenorrheic athletes and controls.
 Am J Physiol Endocrinol Metab 2012;302:E800-6.
 [Crossref] [PubMed]

 - Heebink DM, Sunday SR, Halmi KA.
 Anorexia nervosa and bulimia nervosa in adolescence: Effects of age and menstrual status on psychological variables.
 J Am Acad Child Adolesc Psychiatry 1995;34:378-82.
 [Crossref] [PubMed]

 - Committee on Adolescent Health Care.
 ACOG Committee Opinion No. 740: Gynecologic care for adolescents and young women with eating disorders.
 Obstet Gynecol 2018;131:e205-13.
 [Crossref] [PubMed]

 - Committee on Adolescent Health Care.
 Committee Opinion No.702: Female athlete triad.
 Obstet Gynecol 2017;129:e160-7.
 [Crossref] [PubMed]

-Cite this article as: Newbery G, Neelakantan M, Cabral MD, Omar H. Amenorrhea in adolescents.
+Cite this article as: Newbery G, Neelakantan M, Cabral MD, Omar H. Amenorrhea in adolescents: a narrative review.
 Pediatr Med 2019;2:30.